 A traditional rear porch leads out from the kitchen into the rear courtyard, the perfect place for morning coffees.

-Upstairs is oak-floored; the double bedroom enjoys fell views towards the rear of the property whilst the twin/super king room face the front, both are en-suite with no expense spared.
+Upstairs is oak-floored; the double bedroom enjoys fell views towards the rear of the property whilst the twin/super king room face the front towards Grizedale Forest, both enjoy modern en-suites with no expense spared.

 Bedroom 1 - double bed and en-suite walk-in shower room and WC.